Electrostatic effects of the MnBi2Te4-superconductor hetero-structures in chiral Majorana search: Effect of band bending strength

 In Fig.~\ref{supp-band-bending}(a), we calculate the Chern number $\mathcal{C}$ (blue curves) and induced SC gap $\Delta_{\textrm{ind}}$ (blue curves) as a function of gate voltage $V_g$ when the band bending strength $W = 0.1$ eV.
 In Figs.~\ref{supp-band-bending}(b)-(d), we plot the energy bands of MBT with three typical different gate voltages as marked in Fig.~\ref{supp-band-bending}(a).
 Because of the small band bending strength, the Fermi level can be tuned in the magnetic gap of TSSs [Fig.~\ref{supp-band-bending}(b)].
 Additional topological regions arise in this case, but the corresponding SC gap is very small because the superconductivity of BSSs is suppressed [Fig.~\ref{supp-band-bending}(a)].
 When $W$ is very large [Figs.~\ref{supp-band-bending}(e)-(h)], the Fermi level can not be tuned in the magnetic gap of TSSs, which is consistent with the result in the main text.

 The exact value of $W$ is unknown, depending on the choice of superconducting materials in the experiment.
 In addition, $W$ also depends on the plane of SC crystal~\cite{Lang-PRB-1971,Eastment_1973}, as well as the thickness of SC~\cite{Qi-APL-2007}.
 The work functions of MBT, Bi$_2$Te$_3$ and several SCs are given in Table~\ref{Table:work-functions}.
 The band offset between Bi$_2$Te$_3$ and NbSe$_2$ is about 0.15-0.2 eV according to the experiments in Ref.~\cite{Xu2014}.
 Obviously, the band banding strength in the MBT-NbSe$_2$ system is larger because of the smaller work function of MBT.
 In the main text, we set $W = 0.3$ eV.
-Nevertheless, our results do not change qualitatively when varying the amplitude of $W$, see Fig~\ref{supp-band-bending}.
+Nevertheless, our results do not change qualitatively as long as $W$ is not very small, see Fig~\ref{supp-band-bending}.